Leo Lionni: Children's author and illustrator

 Lionni became the first children's author/illustrator to use collage as the main medium for his illustrations.
 Reviewers such as Booklist and School Library Journal have said that Lionni's illustrations are "bold, sumptuous collages" that include "playful patches of color" and that his "beautifully simple [and] boldly graphic art [is] perfect to share with very young children."
 Book World said that "the translucent color of the pictures and the simplicity of the text make a perfect combination."
 Many of Lionni's books deal with issues of community and creativity, and the existential condition, rendered as fables which appealed to children.
 He participated in workshops with children and even after his death school children continue to honor him by making their own versions of his books.

-Leo Lionni would usually draw pictures as he told stories to his grandchildren, but one time he found himself on a long train ride with no drawing materials.
-Instead, he tore out circles of yellow and blue from a magazine to help him tell the story he had in mind.
+Lionni would usually draw pictures as he told stories to his grandchildren, but one time, Lionni found himself on a long train ride with no drawing materials.
+Instead, Lionni tore out circles of yellow and blue from a magazine to help him tell the story he had in mind.
 This experience led him to create his first book for children, Little Blue and Little Yellow (1959).

 Lionni uses earth tones in his illustrations that are close to the actual colors of the objects found in nature.
-In his book Inch by Inch, for example, he uses realistic shades of brown and burnt orange in his collage of a robin, while the tree branches are shades of brown with dark green leaves.
-Mice are consistently found as characters in Lionni's books, such as the star character in Frederick and the title character in the Caldecott Honor Book Alexander and the Wind-Up Mouse.
+In his book Inch by Inch, for example, Lionni uses realistic shades of brown and burnt orange in his collage of a robin, while the tree branches are shades of brown with dark green leaves.
+Mice are consistently found as characters in his books, such as the star character in Frederick and the title character in the Caldecott Honor Book Alexander and the Wind-Up Mouse.
 Lionni's illustrations have been compared to those of Eric Carle as both often employ animals, birds, insects, and other creatures to tell a story about what it is to be human.